From January 2020 we will transitioning to a new, national ARCP checklist that will replace the old checklists used until this point:

 Educational Supervisor Feedback

-From January 2020, your educational supervisor will receive feedback from the ARCP panel regarding their engagement and completion of the ESSR with you.
+For the future, your educational supervisor will receive feedback from the ARCP panel regarding their engagement and completion of the ESSR with you.
 The School of anaesthesia is keen to improve the quality of the Educational supervisors’ reports and this will hope to help in this process.
 Your ESs have been informed of this.

 Duties of an Educational Supervisor